mautic/developer-documentation-new/docs/plugins/continuous-integration.rst

    Make sure that you name your default branch `main` and if not, update it in the file.
    Also update the ``matrix`` to set the supported PHP and Mautic versions.
 Also, if you want to run the tests on MySql, MariaDB, or both.

 Once you paste this file into the ``.github/workflows/tests.yml`` file and replace the ``PLUGIN_DIR`` environmental variable, you can commit it and push it to GitHub.
-GitHub will create the jobs automatically, and you can see them in the Actions tab of your repository.
+GitHub creates the jobs automatically, and you can see them in the Actions tab of your repository.

 At this point, the GitHub Action won't complete due to the missing ``phpunit.xml`` file.
 Create it in the root of your Plugin directory and paste the following content: